dorival/the-orb/README.md

 ## Why this?
 The need for this software came from one camp event, where they want to distribute their participants into "houses", so they can run a camp-wide game.

-Moreover, they wanted to make a show of this, like the **Selector Hat** from Harry Potter®, where one participant after another goes in front of everyone and gets "selected".
+Moreover, they wanted to make a show of this, like the **Sorting Hat** from Harry Potter®, where one participant after another goes in front of everyone and gets *sorted*.
 The showmen can drive the software or allow the participant to do so.

 The main goal is to project the screen for everyone to see.
 A big customizable image and/or a text will display as people are chosen.

 ## How to Compile
-To run in develpoment mode, ensure you have **Yarn** installed, then `yarn start`
+To run in development mode, ensure you have **Yarn** installed, then `yarn start`